radiantearth/stac-spec/extensions/label/README.md

 ## Implementations
-This is an initial proposal, there are no current implementations.

 ## Extensions
 Label Items may often use the `datetime-range` extension if the label set applies over a range of dates.
 While the EO extension doesn't make sense within a Label Item itself, most Label Items will link to source data which will frequently use the EO Extension.
 The [extensions page](../README.md) gives an overview about these and other extensions.